Renew your registration

 The information below steps out the process to apply for renewal of your registration as an NDIS provider.

 To apply to renew your registration, you will need to complete the online application process.
 The Renewal Quick Reference Guide is a useful resource to help you.
 You can also ask the NDIS Commission for guidance to complete your renewal.

 New provider registrations

-If you are not already a registered NDIS provider in New South Wales (NSW) and/or South Australia (SA) and wish to operate in these areas, you need to complete an online registration application.
+If you are not already a registered NDIS provider in in the Australian Capital Territory (ACT), Northern Territory (NT), Queensland (QLD), Tasmania (TAS) and Victoria (VIC) and wish to operate in these areas, you need to complete an online registration application.

 How to renew your registration

 STEP 1.
 Log in to the NDIS Commission Portal

 Log in to the portal and go to the ‘My Registration’ area to get started.